 Acknowledgements

 This research has been supported by the INGV project “Rete Multiparametrica – Vulcani” and by “Piano di Potenziamento Stromboli EW-DPC, ex OCDPC n.
-762/2021” and “Convenzione Attuativa per il potenziamento delle attività di servizio”, Task 4.1, in the framework of the “Accordo Quadro DPC-INGV 2022-2025”.
+762/2021” and “Convenzione Attuativa per il potenziamento delle attività di servizio”, Task 4.1, in the framework of the “Accordo Quadro DPC-INGV 2022-2028”.
 The contribution and support of ideas of many colleagues participating in the above projects are acknowledged.
-The manuscript does not necessarily represent official views and policies of the Dipartimento della Protezione Civile.
+The study does not necessarily represent official views and policies of the Dipartimento della Protezione Civile.
+We would like to thank the Associate Editor, as well as Gianfilippo De Astis and an anonymous reviewer, for their thoughtful review of this study.
+We also thank two anonymous reviewers that provided comments on a previous version of the manuscript, which significantly helped to strengthen our analysis.

 References